qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/fixing-common-data-metadata-issues.md

 Command-line tools are especially useful for getting a quick answer.

 Language-specific tools are good for automations or research code.
-These examples use Python because that's what we're most familiar with, but explore your preferred ecosystem and you'll find equivalents.
+These examples use Python because that is what we are most familiar with, but explore your preferred ecosystem and you'll find equivalents.
 :::